 There’s roughly 200 countries in the world.
 This comes from the 193 UN member countries in the world, 2 “UN observers” (the Vatican and Palestine), 3 additional countries are recognized by a fair number of the 195 above (Taiwan, Kosovo, Western Sahara).

-Plus Hong Kong is technically part of China, but they have drastically different laws, immigration policies, and their own land, so I’m torn on counting HK and Macau as countries.
+Plus Hong Kong and Macau are technically part of China, but they have drastically different laws, immigration policies, and their own land, so I’m torn on counting HK and Macau as countries but have treated them all as part of China.
 Do you agree?